-These Black Bean Burgers are a delicious vegetarian recipe that you can make ahead of time for a fast weeknight meal.
+These Vegan Black Bean Burgers are a delicious vegetarian recipe that you can make ahead of time for a fast weeknight meal.
 I’m going to show you the secret to making black bean burgers that aren’t mushy, and you don’t even need a food processor to make them!

 How to Make Perfect Black Bean Burgers